 Before writing a compelling blog, it’s important that you identify your goals and objectives.
 For example, if you are a recruitment company, and your ultimate target is attracting more candidates, you should ensure that the content on your blog is geared towards this end.

 Identify your target audience

-Once you have your goals and objectives in mind, you’ll need to who you intend to speak.
-Without a deep understanding of who you are writing for, you won’t be able to tailor content for readers.
-By undertaking thorough research and what does and doesn’t work for your readership, you’ll be off the best possible start.
+Once you have your goals and objectives in mind, you’ll need to know who you intend to speak to.
+Without a deep understanding of who you are writing for, you won’t be able to tailor content for your readers.
+By undertaking thorough research on what does and doesn’t work for your readership, you’ll be off the best possible start.

 Once you have your topic, you should brainstorm a few key phrases for SEO purposes.
 It’s important to be clear on these before you start writing, as it will help you pepper them seamlessly throughout the text.
 There are plenty of tools to help you find phrases which will resonate with your audience, such as Answer the Public.